Back to Reference

 Modern Adaptations of the ADDIE Methodology

-To address some of its limitations, modern instructional designers have adapted the ADDIE Model in various ways:
+To address some of its limitations, modern instructional designers have adapted the ADDIE Model in various ways, such as proposing methods to infuse cultural inclusiveness into its five phases:

 • Agile ADDIE: Incorporating flexibility into the model: By integrating agile principles, designers can make the ADDIE process more responsive and adaptable to change.